 Intermittent fasting is fasting on a schedule, alternated with times of eating.
 For example, you may eat normally for most of the week, but on Tuesdays and Thursdays only eat for an 8-hour period and fast for the remaining 16 hours.
 Some also call this a fasting-mimicking diet.

 Although it seems unusual in modern society where food is abundant, the human body is built to accommodate times when food sources are scarce.
 In history, fasting has often been necessary in the face of famine or other natural disasters that limit food supply.

 Your body is designed to protect you against starvation.
 To do this, it stores a reserve of the nutrients needed to survive when you eat.

-t’s important not to completely fast, however, because continuous fasting will trigger “starvation mode,” in which your body starts slowing down to prolong your life.
+It’s important to be careful about fasting for an extended period of time that your body cannot handle.
+Complete or continuous fasting will trigger “starvation mode,” in which your body starts slowing down to prolong your life.
 This typically begins after three days of continuous fasting.
-In this case, your body will hold onto fuel stores as much as possible, and you won’t notice weight loss.
+During this fasting period of more than three days, your body will hold on to fuel stores as much as possible, and you won’t notice weight loss.

 Weight loss is just one benefit of intermittent fasting for a normal healthy (disease-free) adult.
 Recent animal studies and a few preliminary human trials have shown a decrease in risk for cancer or a decrease in cancer growth rates.
 These studies indicate this may be due to the following effects from fasting: